-On March 20, 2013, the U.S. District Court for the District of Delaware held the final pre-trial hearing leading up to the trial on the '188 Patent and the '889 Patent scheduled to commence April 1, 2013.
-During the hearing, Butamax's attorney acknowledged that Gevo does not infringe such patents under the Delaware District Court's construction of a key claim term in such patents, "acetohydroxy acid isomeroreductase."
-Butamax offered to stipulate to no literal infringement under the Delaware District Court's construction.
-In view of this stipulation and the Delaware District Court's prior ruling of no infringement under Butamax's alternative infringement theory, the doctrine of equivalents, on April 10, 2013 a judgment of no infringement was entered in favor of Gevo.
+On March 20, 2013, the Delaware District Court held the final pre-trial hearing leading up to the trial on the '188 Patent and the '889 Patent scheduled to commence April 1, 2013.
+During the hearing, Butamax's attorney acknowledged that we do not infringe such patents under the Delaware District Court's construction of a key claim term in such patents, "acetohydroxy acid isomeroreductase."
+Butamax offered to stipulate to no literal infringement under the Delaware District Court's prior ruling of no infringement under Butamax's alternative infringement theory, the doctrine of equivalents, on April 10, 2013 a judgment of no infringement was entered in favor of us.

-On April 19, 2013, Butamax filed a notice of appeal to the U.S. Court of Appeals for the Federal Circuit to appeal the Delaware District Court's Memorandum and Order of March 19, 2013, and the Delaware District Court's Amended Final Judgment of April 10, 2013.
+On April 19, 2013, Butamax filed a notice of appeal with the U.S. Court of Appeals for the Federal Circuit to appeal the Delaware District Court's Memorandum and Order of March 19, 2013, and the Delaware District Court's Amended Final Judgment of April 10, 2013.
 Oral arguments for the Butamax appeal were heard by the U.S. Court of Appeals for the Federal Circuit on November 7, 2013.

-On February 18, 2014, the U.S. Court of Appeals for the Federal Circuit vacated the Delaware District Court's denial of Butamax's motion for summary judgment of literal infringement of the asserted claims of the '188 Patent and the '889 Patent and remanded the question of infringement to the Delaware District Court for reconsideration under a revised claim construction.
-The U.S. Court of Appeals for the Federal Circuit also vacated and remanded the Delaware District Court's grant of Gevo's motion for summary judgment under the doctrine of equivalents.
-The U.S. Court of Appeals for the Federal Circuit also reversed the Delaware District Court's grant of Gevo's motion for summary judgment of invalidity for lack of a written description of claims 12 and 13 of the '889 Patent and the Delaware District Court's order that those same claims are invalid for lack of enablement.
+On February 18, 2014, the U.S. Court of Appeals for the Federal Circuit vacated the Delaware District Court's denial of Butamax's motion for summary judgment of literal infringement of the asserted claims of the '188 Patent and the '889 Patent and remanded the question of infringement to the Delaware District Court's grant of our motion for summary judgment of noninfringement under the doctrine of equivalents.
+The U.S. Court of Appeals for the Federal Circuit also vacated and remanded the Delaware District Court's grant of our motion for summary judgment of noninfringement under the doctrine of equivalents.
+The U.S. Court of Appeals for the Federal Circuit also vacated and remanded the Delaware District Court's grant of our motion for summary judgment of noninfringement under the doctrine of equivalents.
+The U.S. Court of Appeals for the Federal Circuit also reversed the Delaware District Court's grant of our motion for summary judgment of invalidity for lack of a written description of claims 12 and 13 of the '889 Patent and the Delaware District Court's order that those same claims are invalid for lack of enablement.
+The remanded trial for the '188 and '889 patents in the Delaware District Court was scheduled to be held on July 21, 2014.
+On April 22, 2014, we filed a Petition for Writ of Certiorari with the U.S. Supreme Court to appeal the decision of the U.S. Court of Appeals for the Federal Circuit.
+On April 25, 2014, we filed a motion to stay the Delaware District Court's July 21, 2014 trial pending the disposition of our Petition for Writ of Certiorari with the U.S. Supreme Court and any follow-on proceedings.